13. Managing the beamline#

 13.10.
 Manage Silicon Drift Detectors#

-The assumption is that one of the three detectors will be the primary detector in an experiment.
-At the bsui command line (or in queue server) the xs symbol should point at the correct detector.
+The assumption in the data acquisition system is that one of the three silicon drift detectors will be the primary detector in an experiment.
+At the bsui command line (or in queueserver) the xs symbol should point at the correct detector.
 Also, a parameter is set in Redis allowing other processes (such as the Kafka plotting agent) to know which detector to be paying attention to.

-where the argument to xspress3_set_detector is 1, 4, or 7
+where the argument to xspress3_set_detector is 1, 4, or 7.
+Since October 2024, use of the seven element detector is the default.

 Also set is the Redis parameter BMM:xspress3, which is set to 1, 4, or 7 (and represented as a b-string).